-Design aspect MD FY2021 STI S Scorecard Eligibility & performance gates The Board assessed the financial and safety performance gateways, which are preconditions for any STI payment and determined that FY2021 performance met gateway criteria.
-Assessment The Board reviewed the MD's FY2021 STI scorecard performance including progress on strategic measures. of KPIs n addition, the Board assessed the MD on how results were achieved including alignment to values, risk, compliance, enterprise leadership and culture.
-The resulting outcome was 102 per cent of target performance.
-Measure Strategy, performance and reward alignment Weighting FY2021 Outcome Outcome commentary Financial EBITDA EBITDA is considered the most relevant financial performance measure in the utilities industry as it represents a proxy for cash generation, which influences dividend growth and is aligned with shareholder outcomes.
-30% Max Target Threshold EBITDA outcome was above target as a result of both revenue outperformance (across regulated and unregulated businesses).
+Design aspect MD) FY2021 STI \$ Scorecard Eligibility & performance gates The Board assessed the financial and safety performance gateways, which are preconditions for any STI payment and determined that FY2021 performance met gateway criteria.
+Assessment of KPIs In addition, the ewed the MD's FY2021 STI scorect Board assessed the MD on how Interprise leadership and culture. results were achieved including alignment to values, risk, Measure Strategy, performance and reward alignment Weighting FY2021 Outcome Outcome commentary Financial EBITDA EBITDA is considered the most relevant financial performance measure in the utilities industry as it represents a proxy for cash generation, which influences dividend growth and is aligned with shareholder outcomes.
+30% Max Target EBITDA outcome was above target as a result of both revenue outperformance (across regulated and unregulated businesses).
 In addition, operating costs were constrained.
 Return on equity Return on equity is an important measure in demonstrating relative financial performance and aligns with shareholder outcomes.
-20% Max Target Threshold Return on equity achieved above target vesting through a combination of favourable net profit after tax and prudent balance sheet and capital management.
+20% Max Target Return on equity achieved above target vesting through a combination of favourable net profit after tax and prudent balance sheet and capital management.
 Company operating expenditure (excluding G&FN) Constraining operating expenditure for the regulated business is critical to our benchmarking outcomes and considered a key lever in improving financial performance.
-10% Max Target Threshold Company operating expenditure outcome was above target due to prudent operating cost management ahead of targets set, with an operating model review delivering substantial headcount reduction during the year.
+10% Max Target Company operating expenditure outcome was above target due to prudent operating cost management ahead of targets set, with an operating model review delivering substantial headcount reduction during the year.
 Safety HSEQ Index This index blends key lead and lag indicators focussed on the ongoing improvement of our safety performance and culture.
-5% Max Target Threshold The HSEQ Index has strongly outperformed in three of the key components with the exception of one lag indicator which achieved an at target outcome.
+5% Max Target The HSEQ Index has strongly outperformed in three of the key components with the exception of one lag indicator which achieved an at target outcome.
 This resulted in an index score of 110.